 There is lots more information on the application process on the University's webpages for undergraduate students:

 If you are an international student who does not meet our entry requirements, our International College offers an International Foundation Year in Science and Engineering.
 The programme is designed to develop your academic level in your chosen subject, introduce you to the study skills that will be vital to success and help with language if you need it.

 For BSc Psychology We ask for the following qualifications at A level, or equivalent:

 Science subjects we accept include Biology/Human Biology, Chemistry, Environmental Science, Mathematics, Further/Additional Mathematics, Physics, Psychology, and Statistics.
 We do not accept General Studies.
-You also need to have GCSEs in Mathematics at grade B or 6 and English at grade C or above.
+You also need to have GCSEs in Mathematics at grade B or 6 and English at grade C or 4 or above.

 We can accept other qualifications including Scottish Highers, Welsh Baccalaureate, Irish Leaving Certificate, International and European Baccalaureates, GNVQ and BTEC.
 A full list is given in the University of Sheffield's online prospectus: